 Sudden Unintended Acceleration Claims Lives

 In 2009, California Highway Patrol officer, Mark Saylor, and his wife, daughter and brother-in-law died in a car accident.
-Mark was driving a 2009 Lexus ES 350 -- loaned from Bob Baker Lexus of El Cajon, CA -- at the end of Highway 125 when the vehicle did not respond to pressure he placed on the break.
-The Lexus collided with a Ford Explorer and continued accelerating through a T intersection until it struck an embankment, tumbled into a riverbed and burst into flames.
+Mark was driving a 2009 Lexus ES 350 -- loaned from Bob Baker Lexus of El Cajon, CA -- at the end of Highway 125 when the vehicle did not respond to pressure he placed on the brake, the Lexus collided with a Ford Explorer and continued accelerating through a T intersection until it struck an embankment, tumbled into a riverbed and burst into flames.

 Since Mark Saylor was a CHP officer, no one could understand why he was not able to harness the vehicle he was driving and bring it to a safe, complete stop.
 However, the details of the crash became clearer when the frantic 911 phone call Mark's brother-in-law, Chris Lastrella, made as the car was accelerating out of control was broadcast publicly.
 There was nothing they could do to stop the vehicle.